Patrick Harvie criticised after claiming over 65s don't care about climate emergency

-Age Scotland has slammed Patrick Harvie after the Green minister claimed over 65s had not “come to terms with the reality of what the climate emergency requires of us all collectively."
+Age Scotland has criticised Patrick Harvie after the Green minister claimed Fergus Ewing was from a generation that had not “come to terms with the reality of what the climate emergency requires of us all collectively".

 READ MORE: Patrick Harvie says Fergus Ewing not bright as war of words continues

-The 50-year-old Scottish Green co-leader made the bizarre claim during an interview with the Scotsman when he asked about his recent spat with veteran MSP Fergus Ewing.
+The 50-year-old Scottish Green co-leader made the claim during an interview with the Scotland on Sunday when he asked about his recent spat with veteran SNP MSP Fergus Ewing.

 Last week, writing in this paper, Mr Ewing described Mr Harvie and his party as "hard left extremists who should never be anywhere near government."